omarkawach/spatial_analysis_scenarios/README.md

 ### Urban Logistics - Prescription Delivery

 A local pharmacy chain, Shoppers Drug Mart, launches a prescription delivery application.
 To save on costs and increase efficiencies, Shoppers is interested in delivering prescriptions from the closest Shoppers to the customer.
-To achieve this...
+To achieve this...Look for stores within 2.5km

 ![](scenario_images/prescription_delivery/model_builder.png)